 As you can see from the image above, Keyword Surfer also presents some nice keyword ideas from time to time.
 Besides, article length and estimated monthly traffic for the domain is also something that can help any marketer.

 11. Check My Links

 Whether you are a content editor, marketer, or SEO specialist, you need this extension on your browser.
-Because of all the things, broken links are a kind of thing that you don’t want on your webpage.
+Because of all these things, broken links are the kind of thing that you don’t want on your webpage.

 And if you ever manually checked broken links on your website, you know how much of a hassle it is.
 Check My Links is your instant solution to this time-consuming problem.

 Check My Links checks all your links and finds those that are going nowhere, which eventually hamper your ranking.
 Broken links are not something that you want on your site and if you are as tired of searching for broken links as we are, add this to your browser today.